cml87/SpringCore_111_forJenkins/README.md

 Proxies is used to inject behaviour into existing code without modifying it.

 ## Beans profiles
+An environment is a collection of properties and profiles.
+Interface `ApplicationContext` extends interface `EnvironmentCapable` which has method a method returning an `Environment`.

+A profile is an environment specific configuration.

 Beans profiles were introduced in Spring to help code adapt to different environments.
 This feature allows setting up code that gets run only in specific environments, so we can swap out configuration at run time.

 The `@Profile("profile_name")` annotation in a bean classes, specifies in which "profile" such bean will be available.
 The profile name can be anything.
 When we run the application, we then need to pass the profile to the JVM (VM option), for example, `-Dspring.profiles.active=dev`, for a profile called dev.